schooltool-project/schooltool-book/source/sandbox.rst

 Accessing the Internet From the VM
 ``````````````````````````````````

-A new virtual machine should be set up for to use a virtual NAT by default.
+A new virtual machine should be set up to use a virtual NAT by default.
 To confirm:

 First, click on the "Network" section of the VirtualBox administrative